 Pennsylvania’s custody statute, 23 Pa.C.S.
 Chapter 53, now requires courts to treat a child’s safety as the highest priority when determining custody arrangements.
 That was always an important factor, but Kayden’s Law makes it the paramount consideration when credible evidence of abuse exists.

 Kayden’s Law also substantially expands the list of criminal convictions that courts must weigh in custody decisions.
 Convictions for violent offenses, sexual offenses, and offenses against children now carry more explicit weight in the statutory analysis.
-Courts are required to consider these convictions rather than treating them as one factor among many.
+Courts must consider these convictions rather than treating them as one factor among many.

 For a parent seeking to protect a child from a dangerous co-parent, Kayden’s Law provides stronger statutory footing.
 The law gives courts clearer authority to restrict or deny custody to a parent whose history demonstrates a risk to the child’s safety.